 Our ideals translated into action have resulted in a variety of benefits for our neighbors.
-The Riverdale Mental Health Clinic, Blythdale Children’s Hospital, the Riverdale Intergroup Relations Committee, the Interfaith Food and Hunger Project, The Riverdale Committee for the Defense of Human Rights, the Paraprofessional Training Institute, the Yonkers Fair Housing Committee are examples.
-More recently, we helped initiate and foster , Northwest Bronx Climate Justice, North Bronx Racial Justice, and Bronx Parents of Pride.
+Some organizations which we have helped get started include The Riverdale Mental Health Clinic, Blythdale Children’s Hospital, the Riverdale Intergroup Relations Committee, the Interfaith Food and Hunger Project, The Riverdale Committee for the Defense of Human Rights, the Paraprofessional Training Institute, the Yonkers Fair Housing Committee.
+More recently, RYSEC helped initiate and foster Northwest Bronx Climate Justice, North Bronx Racial Justice, and Bronx Parents of Pride.
 The Bronx Arts Ensemble was formed with the support of the Society; and, the Greater New York Blood Program conducts a yearly drive at the Meeting House.